NETWAYS/foreman-training/configmanagement/04_ansible.md

 ### Optional: Import variables and overwrite values

-Navigate to "Configure > Variables" and import using "Import from foreman.localdomain".
+Navigate to "Configure > Ansible > Variables" and import using "Import from foreman.localdomain".
 After the import set "ntp_manage_config" to "true" and "ntp_area" to your country code, e.g. "de" for Germany.

 !SLIDE smbullets small